 Also, check out our detailed review about the king of WD Gold 10TB Enterprise.

-Whether you need extra performance, reliability or capacity WD can provide you with everything to get your job done.
+Whether you need extra performance, reliability, or capacity WD can provide you with everything to get your job done.
 Surveillance, gaming, network-assisted storage you name it!
-And you can figure out exactly what you need with clever color coding.
+And you can figure out exactly what you need by looking at the Western Digital HDD colors.

 WD Blue HDDs are mainly used for general purpose storage, they are great all-rounders, and an average user can’t go wrong with Blue.